by John Salt - Updated November 2024

 I can't tell you how many people who have contacted me with collective pitch success stories after an initial failed attempt/s several years or even decades back.
 If the hobby is not right for you now or in your past, it very well may be later down the road.
 This holds especially true if you love helicopters.

-As you likely know by now, I equate learning to fly a collective pitch heli right up there with other very fun and rewarding activities that most of us have experienced in our lives (like learning to ride a bike); and why I consider the challenge of such activities vital to experience that overwhelming feeling of satisfaction and accomplishment.
+As you likely know by now, I equate learning to fly a collective pitch heli right up there with other very fun and rewarding activities that most of us have experienced in our lives; and why I consider the challenge of such activities vital to experience that overwhelming feeling of satisfaction and accomplishment.

-This is why I, like most instructors, am not a fan of GPS autopilot or self-level stabilization systems on collective pitch helicopters for hovering learning aids.
-To pass even the most basic RC helicopter proficiency tests at most flying clubs, you can't have self level turned on.
+This is why I, like most instructors, am not a fan of GPS autopilot on collective pitch helicopters for hovering & flying learning aids.
+To pass even the most basic RC helicopter proficiency tests so you are allowed to fly by yourself at most RC flying clubs, you can't use autolevel help, never mind a GPS autopilot.

-I cover this auto/self-level topic in more detail on the "should a beginner use auto level" page if you want to know the important reasons why I make this statement.
+I cover the auto/self-level topic in more detail on the "should a beginner use auto level" page if you want to know more about those systems, which can be most beneficial when used correctly.

-GPS Autopilot systems are even worse as they require zero active piloting skills and form many hard to break habits.
+GPS Autopilot systems on the other hand require zero active piloting skills and form many hard to break habits.
+They are also bloody costly.

-I simply don't see the point in using them - where's the challenge?
-Where are the light bulb moments that get you hooked?
+I simply don't see the point in using them - where's the challenge and engagement?
+Where are the eureka / light bulb moments that get you hooked?
 Why would you get excited about the hobby when the electronics are doing it all for you?

-I know for a fact if I never had experienced that first hovering eureka moment, it's doubtful I would have stuck with the hobby because it was at that very moment where I became hopelessly hooked!
-We are all different of course...
+I know for a fact if I never had experienced that first hovering eureka moment, it's doubtful I would have stuck with the hobby because it was at that very moment when I became hopelessly hooked!
+We are all different of course and for some, GPS autopilots will simply be the only way they will ever be able to enjoy flying a radio controlled helicopter.

-GSP autopilots and to a lesser extent, self level systems when used as hovering training aids end up taking a lot of the required piloting skill out of the equation and enable people with little training, the ability to fly a potentially dangerous collective pitch RC helicopter in situations they would never be able to get into without the electronic aids.
+GSP autopilots when used as hovering and flying training aids end up taking a lot of the required piloting skill out of the equation and enable people with little training, the ability to fly a potentially dangerous collective pitch RC helicopter in situations they would never be able to get into without the electronic aids.
 This is dangerous and potentially detrimental to our hobby in my opinion - why?

 It's pretty hard for a newbie RC helicopter pilot to get a CP helicopter flying long enough far away from his/her position to become a threat to others.
 As I said, most will crash within the first 10-20 seconds if they don't know what they are doing and forgo the "ground-up" learning curve.

-Autopilot / self level systems however now allow the RC helicopter to get much higher and further away with the exact same beginner skill sets.
+GPS Autopilot however now allows the RC helicopter to get much higher and further away with the exact same beginner skill sets.
 This worries me and without some basic training or lessons before hand, I can foresee some serious crashes and property damage occurring and spinning a negative shadow on our hobby.
 I cover this problem in depth on my Drone Misnomer page.

 I hope that helps take some of the fear or mystery out of flying a collective pitch RC helicopter.

-The nervousness or perhaps adrenaline rush when you are spooling up never really fully goes away (at least with larger collective pitch helicopters) depending on how skilled you are and your experience level.
+The adrenaline rush when you are spooling up never really fully goes away (at least with larger collective pitch helicopters) depending on how skilled you are and your experience level.

 Flying a larger RC helicopter or plane generally produces adrenaline flow.
 The more you push your and your machine's limits, the bigger the rush.
 That's all part of the addiction for many.